nus-cs2103-AY2021S2/tp/docs/UserGuide.md

     * 23/11/2021
     * 23.11.2021
     * 23112021
+* Date should be a valid date (dd/MM/yyyy) where:
-* The year should be a non-negative number between 0000 and 9999.
+    * The Year Field (yyyy) should be a non-negative number between 0000 and 9999.
-* The date should be a valid date.
+    * The Month Field (MM) should be a non-negative number between 01 and 12.
-* When the day or month part of date only has 1 digit, a prefix 0 should be added. e.g. if the day is 1, the day input should be `01` instead of just `1`.
+    * The Day Field (dd) should be a non-negative number between 00 and 31 (may be less than 31 depending on the number of days in the month).

 ##### `DESCRIPTION`